oxipay/oxidocs/README.md

         git clone git@github.com:oxipay/oxidocs.git
         cd oxidocs

+* Docs for Oxipay is in branch "oxidocs"; Docs for EPCart is in branch "ezidocs"

 * You'll need to create a branch for your changes as master is protected.

         git checkout -b new-thing